 Watch The Voice Inside videos and use in conversation with teams — these explore a number of cultural factors affecting maternity safety.
 The RCOG has also produced a great video on Human Factors and Situational Awareness.

-Read the book Black Box Thinking by Matthew Syed or watch his talk.
+Read the book Black Box Thinking by Matthew Syed.